lemon24/reader/docs/deploying.rst

 .. warning::

-    The web application has no authentication/authorization whatsoever; it is expected a server / middleware will provide that.
+    The web application has no authentication / authorization whatsoever;
+    it is expected a server / middleware will provide that.

 An example uWSGI configuration file (probably not idiomatic, from `here`_)::